Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 1 May 2005: Appeals Commissioner

 Frank Anderson began his career as a social worker after receiving his liberal arts degree.
 After four years, his career shifted to the field of workers' compensation.
 Frank has 36 years of experience in workers' compensation in various capacities, including experience in an appeals advocacy role.
-Frank has extensive experience in the appeals system as an employee of the Appeals Commission for 12 years.
+Frank also has extensive experience in the appeals system as an employee of the Appeals Commission for 12 years.
 In 2005, he was appointed as a hearing chair at the Appeals Commission, a position he held until June 2022.
 In July 2022, he was appointed as an appeals commissioner.
-Frank has private sector experience facilitating focus groups.
-He has completed course work in conflict management through the Alberta Arbitration and Mediation Society and adjudication courses offered by the Foundation of Administrative Justice.
+Frank has private sector experience facilitating focus groups, and he has completed course work in conflict management through the Alberta Arbitration and Mediation Society, and adjudication courses offered by the Foundation of Administrative Justice.

 Aituaje Azenobie